 Some ideas for virtual hangouts include:

-Happy hour (with a few icebreakers to get conversation flowing)
+Happy hour (with a few icebreakers to get the conversation flowing)

 Trivia night (there are a variety of companies that organize virtual trivia nights, or you can have someone take charge of creating their own questions)